itsToggle/plex_debrid/README.md

 This is a pre-alpha release. shits not ready!
 Feel free to check it out though, I will continously improve the speed, reliability and user-friendlyness.

 ## Setup:

+*Debrid services like premiumize can be mounted with the official rclone software.
+Other debrid services, like Debrid-Link or All-Debrid can be mounted through their WebDav implementation.*

+**The only service currently available for this download automation is Real-Debrid.
+I have written an rclone fork, which allows you to mount the RealDebrid /torrent directory as a virtual drive.**

 **Pre-Setup:**